-Transcribed from This is Hell!
+AntiNote: Transcribed from This is Hell!
 Radio and printed with permission.
-Listen to the full interview here.
+Archived audio to be made available online eventually.

 “There’s not a nuclear weapons program.
 But that doesn’t stop anybody from using dog-whistle polemic.”